37 Cheap Items that Will Remain Priceless in Prepping

 Fishing lines can serve other purposes besides fishing.
 It can be used to make a clothesline, repair clothing, or even as a tripwire for a booby trap if you want to catch small animals.

-If you need to help supply some food for your family, having fishing gear of all kinds provides a food supply option.
+If you need to help provide food for your family, having fishing gear of all kinds can be a food supply option.

 22. Flashlights/Lanterns